feenkcom/gtoolkit.com/pages/index.md

         <p class="lead"><a href="https://twitter.com/PaniczGodek/status/1330464622562914306">@PaniczGodek</a></p>
       </div>
       <div class="col-lg-3">
-        <p>Unbelievable ppwerful.
+        <p>Unbelievable powerful.
 Had yesterday just the Tour in GT and I have no Smalltalk experience but have been mindblown.
 Will follow the YT series :)</p>
         <p class="lead"><a href="https://twitter.com/KevinHaferkamp/status/1330431560928137218">@KevinHaferkamp</a></p>
       </div>
     </div>